The Year-End Financial Checklist (15 Personal Finance To-Do’s)

 1. Spend “Use it or Lose it” FSA Funds

 If your employer hasn’t temporarily enacted the COVID FSA carryover rule expansion, you could lose a sizable chunk of your contributed FSA funds at the end of the year.
-The FSA carryover rule allows up to $610 in un-spent carryover funds from 2022 to 2023.
+The FSA carryover rule allows up to $610 in un-spent carryover funds from 2023 to 2024 (if your employer even allows that).
+Some employers may allow you to spend prior years through the first few weeks of the year.

 personal finance to-do checklist